Press "Enter" to skip to content

 Now spread on the cream cheese mixture making sure you stay away from the edges (about 1/2 inch inside) so they can be folded and sealed shut.

-Spreading cream cheese & chives onto each square of the puff pastry
+Spreading the cream cheese and chives on the puff pastry

 Add your bacon next remember these squares will be folded into triangles so keep them inside the triangle.